Lake-Commander/premium-prediction-model/README.md

+# ⚠️ Disclaimer
+This insurance premium prediction project is intended strictly for **educational purposes** only.
+The model, predictions, and results showcased in this repository should not be used for any real-world insurance decision-making.
+All data used is either synthetic or anonymized and does not represent actual insurance records.

 # 🛡️ Insurance Premium Prediction Model

 This project presents an intelligent system that predicts **insurance premium amounts** based on customer profiles using a machine learning model.
 It aims to support insurance companies in **pricing policies more accurately**, minimizing risk, and improving customer segmentation.